This post may contain affiliate links. Please read my disclaimer.

 What to do with leftover turkey?

 Leftover turkey should be refrigerated within 2 hours after heating.
 It can be kept in the fridge in an airtight container for up to four days, or the freezer for up to six months.
 I’m already thinking of making a turkey shepherd pie, turkey spring roll, turkey curry, and turkey croquette.
-My mummy also asked me to keep the bones to make broth.
-I will update the recipes when I make them.
-So keep a watch out here.
+My mummy also taught me to keep the bones to make broth.

 Simple Turkey Recipe | Perfectly Juicy Turkey